ematsapola2/Entertainment---Project-One/README.md

 The dataset consists of the following:
 •	Id

 This column consists of unique Ids which are unique to each movie/ tv show.
 The Id is a unique Id created for each movie/tv show.

-•	Original_title
+•	# Original_title

 This column consists of the movie/ tv show names which people preferred to watch or streamed the most.

-•	Original_language
+•	# Original_language

 This includes the language the movies/tv shows were originally produced.
 The table consists of different languages, in which movies were produced in.

-•	Release_date
+•	# Release_date

-this dataset refers to the date when a movie or TV show was released to the public.
+This dataset refers to the date when a movie or TV show was released to the public.
 Here we are looking at the most recent released movies/tv shows between 2019 – 2013.

 •	Popularity